feedbin/privacy-please/README.md

 A proxy to enable privacy and TLS for images on the web.

-Privacy Please uses the same URL structure and signature method as [camo](https://github.com/atmos/camo).
+Privacy Please uses the same URL structure and signature method as [camo](https://github.com/atmos/camo) so it can work as a drop-in replacement.

 ## Requirements